Sulu pygmy woodpecker

 The Sulu pygmy woodpecker (Yungipicus ramsayi), also known as the Sulu woodpecker, is a species of bird in the family Picidae.
 Formerly lumped with the Philippine pygmy woodpecker (Y. maculatus), it seems to form a superspecies with this and the Sulawesi pygmy woodpecker (Y. temminckii).
 Some taxonomic authorities continue to place this species in the genus Dendrocopos or Picoides.

 It is endemic to the Philippines.
 Its natural habitats are tropical moist lowland forest, tropical mangrove forest, and arable land.
 It is threatened by habitat loss.

 Description

-EBird describes the bird as "A small woodpecker of lowland wooded areas on the Sulu Islands.
-Dark brown above with some white spots on the back, a white rump, throat, and underparts with faint streaking, and buffy sides of the chest.
-Note the alternating dark brown and white stripes on the head, with a dark forecrown.
-Hind crown is dark in females and bright red in males.
-Unmistakable.
-No other similarly sized woodpeckers occur in its range.
-Voice includes a series of rapid notes in a forceful trill."

 The species is named after Captain Wardlaw Ramsay from whose collection the species was described by Hargitt.
 Specimens were claimed to have been obtained from Borneo but the locality was not certain until new specimens were obtained from Sulu Island by Guillemard.

 Ecology and behavior

 The security situation in the Sulu archipelago has prevented researchers from studying this bird.
 It is pressumed to have a similar diet as the Philippine pygmy woodpecker and Sunda pygmy woodpecker both of which feed on insects.
 Forages alone or in pairs but also joins mixed flocks.
 This species is observed foraging on dead tree branches.

 There is no information at all on its breeding habits.